These are photos of people who have found the Hoopty of their Dreams.Tamara from and Her Beloved Ross.

 new vintage Trek 1500.
 The bike was hand built in Waterloo Wisconsin at the exclusive Trek Factory.

-Emmanuel from Napa needed a ride to get him through the Big City!
+Emmanuel needed a ride to get him through the Big City!

 He is a long time friend and fan of Hoopty Bikes.
 He was living in Napa till he recently moved to the city.